swinton7/consultancy/index.md

 ## Consulting & Advisory

-**Best for teams that need expert guidance without a full implementation**
+**For teams that need senior guidance without a full build**

-Short‑term, high‑impact support focused on strategy, architecture, and decision‑making.
+Short-term, high-impact support focused on **decisions, not deliverables**.

-**Typical use cases**
+**Common use cases**

-* Data architecture and warehouse selection
+- Data architecture & warehouse selection
-* Analytics strategy and roadmap
+- Analytics strategy and roadmap
-* Migration and modernization planning
+- Migration & modernization planning
-* Cost, performance, and scalability reviews
+- Cost, performance, and scalability reviews
-* Design validation before implementation
+- Design validation before implementation

 **Pricing**

-* **USD 100 per hour**
+- **USD 100 / hour**
-* **USD 600 per day**
+- **USD 600 / day**

-Minimum engagement may apply.
+*Minimum engagement may apply.
+No obligation to continue into implementation.*

-*Consulting engagements often lead into implementation, but there’s no obligation.*

 ---